Irev-Dev/cadhub/api/src/docker/README.md

 ```
 The first time you run this, it has to build the main image it will take some time, but launching again will be quicker.

-After which we'll also spin up a light express server to act as an emulator to transform some the request from the front end into how the lambda's expect them.
+After which we'll also spin up a light express server to act as an emulator to transform some the request from the front end into how the lambda's expect them (This emulates the aws-api-gateway which changes tranforms the inbound requests somewhat).
 ```
 yarn install
 yarn emulate